bright/kequality/README.md

 #### Even shorter usage for simpler classes ####

-The examples above were based on the `Person` class that required customized equality check because `age` was `Comparable` so calling `equals()` was not good enough.
+The examples above were based on the `Person` class that required customized equality check because `age` was `BigDecimal` so calling `equals()` was not good enough.

-If you class doesn't need custom equality check and you can rely on `equals()`, e.g.
+If your class doesn't need custom equality check and you can rely on `equals()`, e.g.

 ```kotlin